kaled-alshmrany/FuSeBMC/README.md

 # FuSeBMC
-* A tool based on ESBMC that can label all the goals in the target C code.
+* A tool based on ESBMC that can analyze and inject labels "goals" in the target C code.
 Also, it can produce the graph file and then the XML files that we can use later to get the counterexamples values.
 * FuSeBMC can participate in a competition such as "Test-Comp20" and compare the results with state-of-the-art testing tools.
 * FuSeBMC can analyze the target file and then put the labels "GOAL_#" in this target file so the tool after can use it to produce the counterexample that will reach us to that line in the code.
-* FuSeBMC can help us to get the counterexamples for each path in the target file because of the method I used in the tool.
+* FuSeBMC can help us to get the counterexamples for each path in the target file because of their effective method used in the tool.
 * FuSeBMC uses several technics such as Fuzzing and BMC.
 * FuSeBMC is now able to participate in the categories "Cover-Branches" and "Cover-error" in the competition "Test-Comp20".
   <br /><br />  <br />